boudra/konbert-node-client/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request on the [GitHub repository](https://github.com/your/repository).
+If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

 ## License